cosdata/cosdata-public-docs/src/content/docs/api/node-sdk.md

 ### Transaction Management

-- Use the `index.transaction()` method for automatic commit/abort handling
+- Use transactions for batch operations
-- Keep transactions short-lived
-- Implement proper error handling and retry logic
+- Always call `commit()` after successful operations
+- Use `abort()` in case of errors
+- Maximum batch size is 200 vectors per transaction

 ### Performance Optimization